DevopsAde/Devops_Project/Client Sever Architecture with MySQL as RDBMS/README.md

 ![Alt text](Images/client-server-network.png)
 **`source: zenarmor.com/docs/network-basics/what-is-client-server-network`**

-NOTE: The Client system access the Website using the Web browser and sends HTTP requests to a Web server (Apache, Nginx, IIS or any other)
+NOTE: The client system trys to access the Website using the Web browser and sends HTTP requests to a Web server

-over the internet.
+(Apache, Nginx, IIS or any other) over the internet.